 Point of sale technology has evolved at a rapid pace over the past decades.
 POS is no longer just about cash-and-carry transactions: it has become a key point of engagement, and a critical source of data that retailers are using to feed other systems and enhance the customer experience across all channels.
 There are new touchpoints, new operating systems, new hardware solutions and new technologies influencing retail software and retail businesses that were unheard of just a few years ago.

+Is it time to update your POS?
 Perhaps you’ve had it with service calls, complaints about your current solution’s performance, or maybe you’re looking to try new customer engagement strategies that aren’t supported by the legacy solution.
 Whether it’s limitations or frustrations (or both) that influence your decision to investigate other options, there comes a time when investing in a new solution becomes important for the business’ health and continued progress.

 Progress is impossible without change. – George Bernard Shaw